-If you’re attempting to design your own wedding stationery (or anything for that matter) it’s one thing to know what you like; it’s quite another to bring the vision in your head into reality and onto paper.
+If you’re attempting to wedding invitation graphic design (or graphic design on anything for that matter) it’s one thing to know what you like; it’s quite another to bring the vision in your head into reality and onto paper.
 It’s hard for designers too, trust me.
 It may sound counterintuitive, but constraints are helpful when coming up with a design.
 The first, and most basic constraint to consider is layout, which we’ll be discussing today.

 A visual design layout has three basic components : Visual and text elements, scale, and composition (or arrangement).
 Let’s look at each one of these in detail, using wedding invitations (surprise!) as examples.
 (I used talented APW sponsors work as examples, because why not?)

 “Form follows function” is a utilitarian phrase that comes from architecture.
 It means that the design of something (building, car, or a card, etc.) should be dictated by what it is being used for.
 You can deviate from this dictum a bit when it comes to wedding invitations, but the basic principle still holds.